eirikb/callsign/README.md

 * No-code setup.
 The [demo callsign server](example-callsign) uses [caddy server](https://caddyserver.com), that's it
 * Verification is fully automatic
 * Automatic verification also means no need to re-check any manual verification (such as emoji or QR code)
+* No need for web of trust / authentication servers
+* No need for custom server for communication, key exchange and message passing can be done client-side

 ## FAQ

-> What makes this different from simply hosting a public GPG key?
+> What makes this different from simply hosting a public GPG key on my own site?

 Not much.

-For one in the demo I use the TLS certificate for verification.
-This certificate will be CA-verified simply by requesting it (thanks browser).
-It's also forced to refresh on a given interval.
-Losing the key to the public might become a bit more serious.
+* Standardized setup
+* Using certificate as key.
+Not sure yet if this is good or bad
+* When using certbot (or alike) public key (certificate) will forcefully be replaced on a given interval

 If that "simple hosting" was hosted by someone else there would be a greater difference, since you then would also have to trust them.